-Santa Rosa County Students who satisfy the admissions policies as outlined in Sections 4.100, 5.100 and/or 6.100 of the Student Progression Plan may enroll as a full-time student in Santa Rosa Online through its partnerships with Florida Virtual School (Grades KG-12), K12 Inc. (Grades KG-12), Pasco County eSchool (Grades KG-12) or Aventa Learning (Grades 6-12).
+Santa Rosa County Students who satisfy the admissions policies as outlined in Sections 4.100, 5.100 and/or 6.100 of the Student Progression Plan may enroll as a full-time student in Santa Rosa Online Academy through its partnerships with Florida Virtual School (Grades KG-12), K12 Inc. (Grades KG-12), Pasco County eSchool (Grades KG-12) or Aventa Learning (Grades 6-12).
+Santa Rosa Online students have 10 school days for the drop/add period to make schedule changes.
 Santa Rosa Online operates during the calendar school year (fall and spring semester) only for full-time students.